 Welcoming Communities – Te Waharoa ki ngā Hapori

-The national Welcoming Communities Standard provides a benchmark for what a successful welcoming community looks like.
-There are eight key outcome areas vital to creating a welcoming and inclusive city.
+The New Zealand Welcoming Communities Standard provides a benchmark for what a successful welcoming community looks like.

 We have developed our Western Bay of Plenty Welcoming Plan where council and community partner to deliver welcoming initiatives.